ray-project/ray/doc/source/rllib/rllib-catalogs.rst

        :start-after: __sphinx_doc_ppo_models_begin__
        :end-before: __sphinx_doc_ppo_models_end__

-The following example showcases how to use the base :py:class:`~ray.rllib.core.models.catalog.Catalog` to create an ``encoder`` and an ``action distribution``.
+The third example showcases how to use the base :py:class:`~ray.rllib.core.models.catalog.Catalog` to create an ``encoder`` and an ``action distribution``.
 Besides these, we create a ``head network`` that fits these two by hand to show how you can combine RLlib's :py:class:`~ray.rllib.core.models.base.ModelConfig` API and Catalog.